VMBlakelock/saute-and-skewers-greekfood/README.md

 Desktop and Mobile wireframes were created to demonstrate xxxxxxxxx.

-They were created using [Balsamiq](https://balsamiq.com/wireframes/).
+All wireframes were created using [Balsamiq](https://balsamiq.com/wireframes/).

 Click below to view: